 Middle East energy-saving initiatives

 The Middle East region covers a broad geographical area.
-However, many countries within it know the potential of LEDs to contribute to energy-saving initiatives.
+However, many countries within it know the potential of LED light bulbs to contribute to energy-saving initiatives.

 In 2009, the Cairo Tower, one of Egypt’s most famous landmarks, received a facelift.
-This came in the form of colour-changing LEDs.
+This came in the form of colour-changing LED light bulbs.
 The bulbs extend the full height of the tower and emphasise the distinctive latticework exterior.
 What’s more, the system uses 80% less electricity than standard lighting.

 Qatar’s energy-saving video display

 Visitors to Qatar may well have seen the Aspire Tower in Doha.
 The building is notable for the huge video screen wrapped around it.

 A standard screen of such a size would have been costly to run.
 But the screen on the Aspire Tower uses energy-saving LED technology.
 It also produces images of outstanding quality.